-He received the B.Sc. and M.Sc. degrees in Electrical Engineering from the Technion, Israel Institute of Technology, in 1976 and 1979, and the Ph.D. degree in Electrical Engineering from Stanford University, Stanford, CA, in 1983.
-After graduation Professor Nehorai worked at Systems Control Technology in Palo Alto, California.
+He received the B.Sc. and M.Sc. degrees in Electrical Engineering from the Technion, Israel Institute of Technology, in 1976 and 1979, and the Ph.D. degree in Electrical Engineering from Stanford University, Stanford, California, in 1983.
+After graduation he worked at Systems Control Technology in Palo Alto, California.
 From 1985 to 1995 he was a faculty member in the Electrical Engineering Department of Yale University, where he became Associate Professor in 1989.
-In 1995 he joined the Department of Electrical Engineering and Computer Science at The University of Illinois at Chicago (UIC) as a Full Professor.
-From 2000 to 2001 he was Chair of the department's Electrical and Computer Engineering (ECE) Division, which is now a new department.
-He held a joint professorship with the ECE and Bioengineering Departments at UIC.
+In 1995 he joined as Full Professor the Department of Electrical Engineering and Computer Science at The University of Illinois at Chicago (UIC).

 Citations